useEffect(callback, dependency)

 Frees application from unwanted behaviors by cleaning up effects; tidying up our code before our component unmounts.

-useEffect(() => { effect; return () => { cleanup; }; }, [dependencies]);
+useEffect(() => { effect(); return () => { cleanup(); }; }, [dependencies]);

-import React, { useState, useEffect } from 'react'; function MouseTracker() { const [mousePosition, setMousePosition] = useState({ x: 0, y: 0 }); useEffect(() => { // Define the event handler const handleMouseMove = (event) => { setMousePosition({ x: event.clientX, y: event.clientY }); }; // Add the event listener when the component mounts window.addEventListener('mousemove', handleMouseMove); // Cleanup the event listener when the component unmounts or the effect reruns return () => { window.removeEventListener('mousemove', handleMouseMove); }; }, []); // Empty dependency array ensures this runs only once, when the component mounts return ( <div> <h1>Mouse Position</h1> <p>X: {mousePosition.x}</p> <p>Y: {mousePosition.y}</p> </div> ); } export default MouseTracker;
+import React, { useState, useEffect } from 'react'; function MouseTracker() { const [mousePosition, setMousePosition] = useState({ x: 0, y: 0 }); useEffect(() => { // Define the event handler const handleMouseMove = (event) => { setMousePosition({ x: event.clientX, y: event.clientY }); }; // Add the event listener when the component mounts window.addEventListener('mousemove', handleMouseMove); // Cleans up the event listener when the component unmounts OR each time when the effect runs (including re-runs) return () => { window.removeEventListener('mousemove', handleMouseMove); }; }, []); // Empty dependency array ensures this runs only once => when the component mounts return ( <div> <h1>Mouse Position</h1> <p>X: {mousePosition.x}</p> <p>Y: {mousePosition.y}</p> </div> ); } export default MouseTracker;

 This prevents memory leaks or unnecessary event listeners after the component is no longer needed.